How to Trigger React Error Boundary (Dev and Test)

 Conclusion

-To trigger a React error boundary, throw during render for quick checks, and use a crash component in Jest for reliable tests.
-For event handler or async errors, send the error to the boundary explicitly with showBoundary.
+To trigger a React error boundary, throw during render in a child component.
+Use that pattern for quick browser checks and Jest tests.
+For event handlers or async code, catch the error and send it to the boundary with showBoundary.